klalicki/dweb2/src/content/classes/04-review-css-2/homework-01.md

 For this homework, you'll be building out a webpage using CSS.
 All of the HTML is provided for you.
 You shouldn't need to add or change any HTML, just the CSS.

+_Edit 9/10: Don't worry if you don't finish the whole thing; this is a complex assignment.
+Do as much as you can, and we will look at it together in class Thursday._

 ## Instructions:

 Here is the Figma design you'll be replicating: